giovannidesisto/micronovaSupervisor/README.md

 # micronovaSupervisor
 A simple project to supervise your Micronova contoller based stove / boiler

-By usign several sw & hw modules, the goal of the project is providing a full platform to
+By using several sw & hw modules, the goal of the project is providing a full platform to
-* log data from the boiler into db timeseries for further analisys
+* log data from the boiler into db time series for further analysis
 * provide simple and easy user interface to interact with data
 * define a TTL level adapter between the most common UART Full duplex interfaces and the 5V
-* define a whole comprensive architecture for reading data, storicize them and analize them
+* define a whole comprehensive architecture for reading data, save and analyze them

 Please READ the [MicronovaSupervisor.pdf](/MicronovaSupervisor.pdf) to get an overview of the project